Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 A rule of thumb for mixing metals in a bathroom

-While you should feel free to mix metal finishes in your bathroom in any way that pleases you, one rule followed by many interior designers is to use no more than three metal finishes in one room.
+While you should feel free to mix metal finishes in your bathroom in any way that pleases you, one rule followed by many interior designers is to aim for two metal finishes (three at most), and repeat each one at least twice so the design feels intentional.

-It’s also a good idea to choose timeless finishes like chrome, polished nickel, and brass for permanent fixtures like faucets, shower heads, and lighting, and secondary metal finishes on mirrors, drawer and door pulls, towel bars, etc.
+It’s a good idea to choose timeless finishes like chrome, polished nickel, or brass for permanent fixtures like faucets, shower heads, and lighting, and secondary metal finishes for mirrors, drawer and door pulls, towel bars, etc.

-Since it’s easier to change cabinet hardware, mirrors, etc., you can later switch out those items for a different finish if your style changes.
+Since it’s easier to change things like cabinet hardware, towel bars, and mirrors, you can switch out those items for a different finish if your style changes at some point.

 What metals can be mixed together in a bathroom?